 If you are looking for something that characterizes French classical style in the heart of Can Tho, Duong Gia Chi Bao is a perfect selection for you.
 The interior space is a delicate blend of French colonial architecture and Indochinese architecture styles and has the light yellow walls, white ceilings, beautiful old-fashioned floors, curtains and lamps.
 This café also offers a wide range of antiques and furniture will touch you as if you are coming back to the memory house of ancient Can Tho.
 Top tip: Entrance fee is free if you pay for a drink, hours: Daily.
 Bring your camera and novel.

-Hopefully, the above tips will help you to come up with a great plan for your adventure in Can Tho City.
+Hopefully, the above tips will help you to come up with a great plan for your adventure in Can Tho, Mekong Delta, Vietnam.
 Have a safe trip!